Frequently Asked Questions

 Galera runs only on Linux and similar Unix-like operating systems.
 Physically, any server on which Linux can be installed, may be used as a node in a Galera cluster.
 Galera and the storage engine, InnoDB make good use of RAM and Swap Space.
 So, the more memory you can allocate, the better.
 Since a cluster runs across a network, get the fastest, best ethernet cards you can get.

 The best equipment you can afford to buy, the better.
-If you’re using virtual servers like those through Amazon’s AWS, you don’t need to be concerned about most of these equipment factors.
+If you are using virtual servers like those through Amazon’s AWS, you do not need to be concerned about most of these equipment factors.
 You will just need to allow your servers enough memory and storage space.

-However you build your server nodes, it’s best that they be equal in all ways: physical and virtual equipment; operating system configuration; software installation.
+However you build your server nodes, it is best that they be equal in all ways: physical and virtual equipment; operating system configuration; software installation.

 Does Galera Balance Loads?